shirakurak/talks/001_20230806/README.md

 # Towards the second month

 - What I should do next ?
-- something we could do together ?
+- Something we could do together ?
   - OSS, Documentation, Community ...